sublinks/sublinks-api/README.md

 To use this Docker setup you first need to complete a few steps:

 - Run `git submodule update --init --recursive` to pull down all submodules
-- `docker-compose -f docker/docker-compose.backend.yaml up [-d]`
+- `API_HOST=host.docker.internal docker-compose -f docker/docker-compose.backend.yaml up [-d]`
   - `-d` to run in detached mode (don't include the [] brackets, they indicate being optional)
   - NOTE: The UI service will fail unless the API is already running.
-However, the API will also fail if the database is not running.
-So, it is recommended to run the backend first and ignore the errors until the database is running
+However, the API will complain if the database is not running.
+However, it is recommended to run the API first and ignore the errors until the database is running

 ### Run